xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 History is a **cryptic** epic of **twisting** trajectories.

 All levels of government are to **marshal** the data resources they have.
 A sweeping project to assess the data piles at state-owned firms is under way.
-Although the digital-ID scheme may supersede the existing clunkier online surveillance system, in which low-level enforcers abuse their enormous powers, the new approach looks a lot like a paradise for Big Brother.
+Although the digital-ID scheme may supersede the existing **clunkier** online surveillance system, in which low-level enforcers abuse their enormous powers, the new approach looks a lot like a paradise for Big Brother.

 China will put less weight on such things and could build an efficient and **dystopian** system of surveillance.

 his summer’s **carnage** will also be a severe test of Ukraine’s ability to **hold out**—especially given the **vacillations** in American support.
 **left in the lurch**
 Why so many Chinese are **drowning** in debt. - Some contemplate suicide.
-Others vaunt their **folly** as influencers.
+Others **vaunt** their **folly** as influencers.
 If those who are merely **in arrears** are added, the total could be between 61m and 83m, or 5-7% of the total population aged 15 and older.
 Regulators are **wary** of aggressive repossessions involving people’s primary homes.
-Regulations relating to the debt-collecting industry are new and patchily enforced in China.
+Regulations relating to the debt-collecting industry are new and **patchily** enforced in China.
-As their numbers rise, the government has tried to show a modicum of sympathy with the plight of debtors.
+As their numbers rise, the government has tried to show a **modicum** of sympathy with the **plight** of debtors.
-One reform that might help is the introduction of a personal bankruptcy law, of the kind found in rich countries, to protect debtors from claims that would leave them totally destitute.
+One reform that might help is the introduction of a personal bankruptcy law, of the kind found in rich countries, to protect debtors from claims that would leave them totally **destitute**.

 **Massacre, carnage, bloodshed, atrocity, mayhem** **asteroid, comet, meteor, orbit**.